 This could include leadership at either national, regional or international levels in any discipline or activity that involved the use of measurement science.
 Your application should include a peer-assessed acknowledgement of how you contributed to measurement activities.

-You need to email the completed nomination form and supporting information by 5pm AEDST on the closing date.
+Email the completed nomination form and supporting information to communications [at] measurement.gov.au by 5pm AEST, 14 April 2021.

 We are proud to recognise the outstanding contributions the following recipients have made to the field of measurement: